 - Judicial Process Commission (JPC)

 Alonzo (Pete) Henry is a member of the board of Rochester Construction Training Center and works closely with Andrew Evans.
-Alonzo is a lifelong resident of Rochester.
-He is a social worker for the Southwest Area Neighborhood Association.
-Part of his responsibilities there include finding training programs for youth who need to gain skills to improve their employability.
+Alonzo has a social work degree and is a lifelong resident of Rochester.
+He is a Community Navigator for ENCOMPASS Resources for Learning.
+Part of his responsibilities there include finding training programs and resources for youth who need to gain skills to improve their employability.